iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 <div class="hline"></div>

 Phylogenetic inference can be highly sensitive to fast-evolving, saturated or erroneous sites in a sequence alignment.
-To address this issue,  IQ-TREE implements the **trimmed log-likelihood** method - a robust and dynamic approach that improves tree inference by selectively down-weighting problematic sites.
+Many studies used Gblocks ([Castresana, 2000]) or trimAl ([Capella-Gutiérrez et al., 2009]) to trim alignment sites prior to phylogenetic reconstruction.
+Here, we present an alternative approach called  **trimmed log-likelihood**, a robust phylogenetics method, that automatically detects and trims such sites during tree search directly.

-This method works by dynamically excluding a user-defined proportion of sites with the lowest log-likelihood values during the tree search.
+The trimed log-likelihood method works by dynamically excluding a user-defined proportion of sites with the lowest log-likelihood values during the tree search.
 As the search progresses,  the likelihood of each site is recalculated at each step using current tree and model parameters.
 This ensures that site removal is always